TULiberalArts/Religion/pages/graduate.md

 - **Historical Texts and Traditions:** This emphasis involves the careful study of texts as an important point of access into religious belief systems, traditions, rituals and practices in their historical (and current) contexts.
 Among the texts studied are the Hebrew Bible, New Testament and Early Christian texts, Rabbinic texts, Muslim religious and jurisprudential texts, and Chinese (Buddhist, Confucian, Taoist) religious and philosophical texts.
 - **Religion and Society:** What is religion’s influence on society?
 How do social forces influence religion?
 These questions have gripped intellectuals for centuries, and they remain central to the study of religion today.
 All scholars of religion must consider certain fundamental social questions.
 For example, what is the impact of religion on American politics?
 What is bovine veneration and why does Hinduism encourage it?

 Students in our MA or PhD in Religion programs take a combination of foundations courses and specialized seminars.
 Foundations courses cover a broad range of religious traditions.
 Each course covers the basic thought, practices and history of one of the following: African religions, African American religions, Buddhism, Chinese religions, Christianity, Hinduism, Islam or Judaism.
-Other Foundations courses deal with methodologies in the study of religion, including historical-textual, philosophyical and social scientific approaches.
+Other Foundations courses deal with methodologies in the study of religion, including historical-textual, philosophical and social scientific approaches.
 Advanced or specialized seminars deal with religion in context of ethnicity, place, race and time.

 ## MA in Religion
 The MA program in Religion at Temple University focuses on the multidisciplinary academic study of religious traditions and texts.
 The MA program provides increased cultural and cross-cultural analytical skills and prepares students to work in fields, such as business, government, journalism, medicine or social work, in addition to preparing students for a doctoral program in Religion.